-2.8.3.
-Domain class diagram
+2.9.3.
+Domain model

 Below you can see the main examination domain classes:

 Notice that we've split up the exam concept into an Exam class and a Topic class.
 The Exam instances change during solving (this is the planning entity class), when they get another period or room property.
 The Topic, Period and Room instances never change during solving (these are problem facts, just like some other classes).